AI-Assisted Code Reviews with Claude Code

 Jira MCP

-A code review isn't just "does this code have bugs" — it's "does this code match what was asked for."
-By loading the Jira ticket directly, the model sees acceptance criteria, edge cases discussed in comments, and scope boundaries.
+A code review isn't just "does this code have bugs."
+It's "does this code match what was asked for."
+Loading the Jira ticket directly gives the model acceptance criteria, edge cases discussed in comments, and scope boundaries.
 This catches scope drift ("this PR adds a feature nobody asked for") and missing requirements ("the ticket says handle the offline case, but there's no offline handling here").

 GH CLI